-Download the map: Honestly, you probably won't need it as there are maps and signage on the isle, but it can't hurt to have.
+Download the map: Honestly, you probably won't need it as there are maps and signage on the isle, but it can't hurt.

 Keep an eye out for bikes: While there are no cars on the isle, there are a ton of cyclists.
 Most are careful, especially since there are so many children wandering around.
 But remind your kids that when they're walking on the streets, bikes may come flying their way.

 Photos courtesy of Governors Island unless otherwise noted.

-This article first published in June 2010 but is updated annually.
+This article first published in June 2010 and is updated annually.